A Universal Triangulation for Flat Tori: Universal triangulation

 By taking $h=0$ we thus obtain $L<\frac{253}{18} +\frac{10}{3}+2\sqrt{\frac{49^2}{40}+\frac{1}{9}}<\Lmin$.
 Note that any longer torus can be obtained by elongating the two vertical prisms.
-Hence, for $h$ small enough, we can realize any flat torus of length at least $\Lmin$.
-In practice, our implementation shows that the same construction allows to embed shorter tori.
+Hence, for $h$ strictly positive and small enough, say smaller than 0.002, we can realize any flat torus of length at least $\Lmin$.
+The bound for $L$ in~\eqref{eq:L-bound} is largely overestimated and our implementation shows that the same construction, taking $h=1/15$, allows to embed tori of length much shorter than 33 even though the right member in~\eqref{eq:L-bound} evaluates to more than 33.
 Some rendering is visible on Figure~\ref{fig:geomview}.

 We remark that a prism can be triangulated as a gasket with turn 0, the whole construction thus corresponds to the pattern $(g^2b)^5g^2(bg)^3b$ and is composed of $15\times 6+9\times 20 = \TlongT$ triangles.
 This ends the proof of Proposition~\ref{prop:long-tori}.
-Figure~\ref{fig:patronLongTori} shows the resulting unfolded triangulation after cutting through a cross section and a longitude.
+Figure~\ref{fig:patronLongTori-ter} shows the resulting unfolded triangulation after cutting through a cross section and a longitude.

-\subsection{The flat tori of Tsuboi and Arnoux et al.}
+\subsection{The diplotori of Tsuboi and Arnoux et al.}

 The previous construction provides a universal triangulation for long tori.
 Referring to Figure~\ref{fig:moduli-space}, this means that the part of the moduli space above the horizontal line $\tau_i=\Lmin$ can be geometrically realized in $\E^3$ by this unique abstract triangulation.
 It thus remains to cover the compact subspace of \emph{short tori} below this line.
 Denote this subspace by ${\cal M}_{\text{short}}$.
 Hence,